DDM-Lab/janus/README.md

   * and simplifies things for others who may need to work with or run your code in the future, possibly even after you have left the lab.

+Please always include an accurate, complete and up to date README with your code on GitHub.
+Just because you are the only one that needs to install and run it now doesn’t mean someone else won’t have to at some indeterminate time in the future, so please ensure they have some help in figuring that out.
+And as your code evolves, be sure to read over your README occasionally, and update it when things have changed.

 ### Resource intensive simulations

 Since Janus is a rather powerful machine we believe that with a little care we can use it for